raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Until dispelled or triggered

 When you cast this spell, you inscribe a glyph that harms other creatures, either upon a surface (such as a table or a section of floor or wall) or within an object that can be closed (such as a book, a scroll, or a treasure chest) to conceal the glyph.
-The glyph can cover an area no larger than 10 feet in diameter.
-If the surface or object is moved more than 10 feet from where you cast this spell, the glyph is broken, and the spell ends without being triggered.
+The glyph can cover an area no larger than 3.0m in diameter.
+If the surface or object is moved more than 3.0m from where you cast this spell, the glyph is broken, and the spell ends without being triggered.

 The glyph is nearly invisible and requires a successful Intelligence (Investigation) check against your spell save DC to be found.